-This article is a quick summary of a Threatpost cybersecurity poll that sought to learn more about challenges and best practices from the IT and security professionals on the front lines of the remote working strategy.
+This article is a quick summary of a Threatpost cybersecurity poll that sought to learn more about challenges and remote work security best practices from the IT and security professionals on the front lines of the remote work cyber security strategy.

 The poll sought to gather information on how prepared organizations are, from a security standpoint, to send people home to work.
 According to the results, 51.22% of the participants revealed that they were fairly prepared, with a few pools of people reporting challenges.
 31.01% of the study subjects stated that they were confident and ready to move to 100% remote working.
 Another 12.2% indicated that they were ready to move a minority of their workforce to online, but believed their organizations had more work to do to implement their remote work strategy.
 Slightly more than 5% of the organizations were not prepared at all.